MicrosoftDocs/dynamics-365-intelligent-order-management/topics/work-providers.md

 Before you delete a provider instance, ensure that you aren't using the provider in any of your orchestration flows.

-To delete a provider instance, follow these steps.
+To delete a provider instance, follow these steps:

 1. Remove any related provider actions from your orchestration flows.
 Dependent flows will break if you delete a provider without removing the related steps.
 1. Go to **Provider \> Installed**.